All Episodes

 No more money for the Republican Party.

-I was my my harangue, if you will, was not aimed at the American people.
+Point of clarification: my harangue, if you will, was not aimed at the American people.

 I mean, I somewhat understand the American people not getting Obama.

-I mean, what Obama proudly stated, he loudly stated that he intended to fundamentally transform America, and then he proceeded to do it.
+I mean, Obama proudly stated, he loudly stated that he intended to fundamentally transform America, and then he proceeded to do it.

-The American people, they weren't listening.
+The American people weren't listening.

 They hated George Bush.